 3) Guinea Jam: One of the best known recipes for keeping figs in India is the classic jam preparation.
 You will get a very sweet and delicious jam, suitable for spreading on bread and cakes for breakfast, but also for making homemade tarts and biscuits.

-4) Indian fig ice cream: Have you ever thought about preparing an ice cream with the figs of India?
+4) Indian fig opuntia cream: Have you ever thought about preparing an ice cream with the figs of India?
 The result will be really amazing.
 If you want to surprise your guests in an original way and have access to the figs of India, you can prepare a great ice cream with the same procedures used for other fruits.
 The result is amazing.

-5) Indian figs with red onion and cooked vinegar: Indian fig tree does not throw anything away, not even peel.
+5) Indian fig opuntia with red onion and cooked vinegar: Indian fig tree does not throw anything away, not even peel.
 With the peel of the figs of India you can prepare a really special dish served as a side dish in which the taste of the Indian figs is matched with that of red onions and bacon.

 6) India grape tart: With the figs of India, you can also prepare an excellent tart which you could cook with your home-made pecan pie jam or with cubed Indian figs pulp.
 The base for this tart is made with classic pastry.